Directory

 Biography

-In May 2021, the quartet were awarded both the First Prize, and Audience Prize in the CAVATINA Competition at the Wigmore Hall, representing the Royal Conservatoire of Scotland.
-In the same year, they made their Perth Concert Hall debut, were named as one of Chamber Music Scotland’s ‘One’s to Watch’ and were accepted to work with Live Music Now Scotland.
+In May 2021, the RSQ was awarded both the First Prize and Audience Prize in the CAVATINA Competition at the Wigmore Hall, representing the Royal Conservatoire of Scotland.
+In the same year, they made their Perth Concert Hall debut, were named as one of Chamber Music Scotland’s ‘Ones to Watch’ and became Live Music Now Scotland Artists.
 They also appeared live on BBC Radio Scotland’s ‘Classics Unwrapped’.
-In 2022 they made their Conway Hall Debut as part of their historic ‘Sunday Concert Series’.
-Recently the quartet were selected as a Britten Pears Young Artist for the year 2022-23.
+In 2022 they made their Conway Hall debut as part of its historic ‘Sunday Concert Series’.
+In the same year they performed on BBC Scotland’s ‘Scotland’s People Award 2022’ alongside Tom Walker.
+In early 2023 the RSQ was privileged to step in to cover for the Fitzwilliam String Quartet for a performance in the York Late Music Concert Series, and enjoyed a residency in Aldeburgh as Britten Pears Young Artists, where they were privileged to perform Arthur Bliss’ Oboe Quintet alongside Nicholas Daniel OBE.